EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * Clone this project to an appropriate location with 'git clone https://github.com/jimnarey/SimpleXboxControllerAdapter'
 * Open VS Code again and select 'File -> Open Folder'.
 Point it to the cloned repo.
 * The CMake Tools extension should now create a 'build' directory within the 'Firmware' directory.
 Click 'yes' if it asks for permission to do this.
 * Open main.cpp.
 If there are red squiggles under any of the header file/other names (meaning VS Code doesn't know where the files are located), open the VS Code command palette with Ctrl-Shift-P and type 'edit'.
 An option entitled 'C/C++ Edit Configurations UI' should appear.
 Select it.
 Scroll down to the 'Include Path' section and in the box below add the path to the AVR libraries.
-On Ubuntu 20 this is '/usr/lib/avr/include' but running 'dpkg -L avr-libc | grep include' will give you the right path on any Debian-based system.
+On Ubuntu 20 this is '/usr/lib/avr/include' but running ```dpkg -L avr-libc | grep include``` will give you the right path on any Debian-based system.
 * You should now have everything up and running to play around with the code and build it.

 To build: